Configuring a MySQL Datasource in Apache Tomcat

 This page tells you how to set up a MySQL datasource connection for Confluence.

 Step 1.
-Shut down Tomcat
+Shut down Confluence

 - Make a backup of your